Wairimu-3/Royal-awwards2/README.md

 - A user can view their profile page.

-+ A user can add a profile picture and Bioe.
++ A user can add a profile picture and Bio.

+- A user can logout of their page.

 ## Setup and Installation